jackocnr/intl-tel-input/README.md

 * Easily customise styles by overriding CSS variables
 * React component included
 * Translations for country names (etc) provided in many different languages
-* Lots of initialisation options for customisation, as well as public methods/events for interaction
+* Lots of initialisation options for customisation, as well as instance methods/events for interaction

 ## Browser Compatibility
 | Chrome |  Firefox  | Safari | Edge |